 So, you want to add a table to your Rich Text Element in Webflow's CMS?
 Strap in, because here's where things get real.
 Instead of a simple drag-and-drop affair, you'll need to roll up your sleeves and get comfortable with a little bit of custom code.

-Start by designing your table using HTML or a code embed.
+You may start by designing your table using HTML or a code embed.
 Define the number of rows and columns, set your styling preferences, and make sure everything looks just right.
 This is your chance to get creative, so don't be afraid to experiment!

 Once your table is good to go, copy the embed code or HTML snippet and head over to your Webflow project.
 Navigate to the CMS Collections, select the Collection where you want to add your table, and find the Rich Text Element.
 Now, here's where the magic happens: paste your code snippet into the Rich Text Element, and watch as your table comes to life before your very eyes.